Good strong programs vary in specific and very important ways. Choosing a program that meets your specific needs will make the program more helpful.

 Parenting education is delivered in a variety of ways for groups or individuals, which may include:

-Consider which format will make you feel you will feel most comfortable?
+Consider which format will make you feel most comfortable.

 Parenting education programs can: